MLoughry/sort-typescript-imports/README.md

 * This extension does not currently sort comments within the import block along with the import statements

+## Future roadmap
+- Handle distinct blocks of imports separated by a blank line.
+- Handle comments within import blocks
+- Read settings from existing tslint configuration.

 ## Release Notes

+### 1.2.0
+- Added the ability to configure how sorting by import path is done.
+- Fixed a bug where the extension would process non-Typescript files when saving

+### 1.1.0
+- Added the option to sort imports whenever you save, controlled by the `typescript.extension.sortImports.sortOnSave` setting (`false` by default).

 ### 1.0.0